staticvariablejames/ChooseYourOwnLump/README.md

 the predicted configuration will limit how far (or how early) in the grandmapocalypse the game can be;
-for example, in the last line of the tooltip above, only the first two stages of the grandmapocalypse
-(and Dragon's curve and rigidel on the Ruby slot) yield the chosen lump type.
+for example, in the last line of the tooltip above, only the first three stages of the grandmapocalypse (and Dragon's curve and reality bending, and Rigidel unslotted) yield the chosen lump type.
 If you are past that stage,
 the only way of going back is to stop the grandmapocalypse